 - hours are generally 8:45 am to 4:30 pm each day

-- some study (including flight lessons) may be scheduled on public holidays, weekends, during break weeks or after-hours with individual students.
-This is used as catch-up time if required and is negotiated with each student in advance
+- some one-to-one learning may be scheduled on public holidays, weekends, during break weeks or after-hours with individual students – if/as required.
+This is used as catch-up time and is negotiated with each student in advance

 What is included

 - 10 hours shared – Cessna 172

 - Pre and post-flight briefings

 - Use of student facilities and services